-Through this partnership, Meta Mesh and SEEN have secured an invaluable opportunity: to mount four HD PtMP sector antennas on the top of the University of Pittsburgh’s Cathedral of Learning.
-This high point location will allow us to broadcast The Meta Mesh Network across farther distances, reaching Pittsburgh areas that we could have reached not before.
-The Cathedral is our gateway to the internet provided by KINBER, and will act as our “hub,” beaming direct connection to and from each of our towers.
+Through this partnership, Meta Mesh and SEEN have secured an invaluable opportunity: to mount cutting edge radio equipment on the top of the University of Pittsburgh’s Cathedral of Learning.
+This high point location allows us to broadcast across great distances, reaching areas of Pittsburgh and Allegheny County we could not reach before.
+We’ve also partnered with KINBER, who is providing bandwidth via a high speed fiber backbone.
+Taken as a whole, this site will act as our main “hub,” enabling us to expand our network and work towards delivering on our mission.

-Thanks to this integral development, we are currently working to get Internet access to the areas of New Kensington-Arnold School District, Cornell School District, and Homewood.
+Thanks to this new opportunity, we are currently working to get Internet access to the areas of New Kensington-Arnold School District, Cornell School District, and Homewood.
 More information on the procedures and equipment used for these projects is available on the tech resources page.